ftkjr/C-TextAdventure/README.md

 # C-TextAdventure
-A small text adventure game to learn C++
+## A small text adventure game to learn C++

+This repository contains a very simple "Text Adventure" Game, built for the purpose of learning C++